On Saturday, May 2nd of this year, I attended the annual South Carolina Confederate Memorial Day Service in State capitol of Columbia.

 |

-Parade Marchers And SCV Service Attendees Greet One Another On the South Side Of The South Carolina State Capitol Grounds. |
+Parade Marchers And SCV Service Attendees Greet One Another On The South Side Of The South Carolina State Capitol Grounds. |

 |